Can Blinds Look Like Shutters? What Actually Works

 5. Pay Attention To The Edges

-The closer the blind sits to the sides of the window, the more “built in” it feels.
-Accurate measuring, correct bracket choice and proper squaring-up of the blind make a bigger difference than most people realise.
+The closer the blind sits to the sides of the window frame, the more “built-in” it feels.
+Accurate measuring, correct bracket choice, and proper squaring-up of the blind make a bigger visual difference than most people realise.
+Even 3–5mm gaps between the blind and the frame can break the illusion.
+This is where professional measuring pays for itself — and why our Custom Fit Guarantee exists.

 When Blinds Are Not A Substitute For Shutters

-Even though Venetians can look surprisingly like shutters, shutters still outperform blinds in certain areas:
+Even though Venetians can look surprisingly like shutters from a distance, real shutters still outperform blinds in several important areas.
+If any of these matter to you, shutters may be worth the investment:

-• Insulation – Shutters create a rigid barrier that helps keep heat out in summer and inside in winter, especially on large glass areas.
+• Insulation — Shutters create a rigid barrier that helps keep heat out in summer and warmth inside in winter, especially on large glass areas.
+This matters on the Garden Route where mornings can be cold and afternoons blazing.

-• Humidity resistance – Quality PVC shutters remain stable in bathrooms, kitchens, coastal humidity and wet rooms.
+• Humidity resistance — Quality PVC shutters remain dimensionally stable in bathrooms, kitchens, coastal humidity, and wet rooms where blind materials can warp, discolour, or corrode over time.

-• Longevity – A well specified shutter can outlast several generations of standard blinds in the same opening.
+• Longevity — A well-specified shutter can outlast several generations of standard blinds in the same opening.
+The initial investment is higher, but the cost per year of use is often lower.

 Cost: The Big Difference Between Blinds And Shutters